256dpi/fire/README.md

 }
 ```

 The embedded struct `fire.Base` has to be present in every model as it holds the document id and defines the models singular and plural name via the `fire:"singular:plural"` struct tag.
+The plural name of the model is also the type for to one and has many relationships.

 Note: Ember Data requires you to use dashed names for multi-word model names like `blog-posts`.